 With respect to interpretations of the SEC or its staff described in fundamental restriction number 2 and number 3 above, the SEC and its staff have identified various securities trading practices and derivative instruments used by mutual funds that give rise to potential senior security issues under Section 18(f) of the 1940 Act, which prohibits mutual funds from issuing senior securities.
 Under the 1940 Act, a mutual fund may borrow from a bank, provided that immediately after any such borrowing there is an asset coverage of at least 300 percent for all borrowings; or from a bank or other persons for temporary purposes only, provided that such temporary borrowings are in an amount not exceeding 5% of a Fund's total assets at the time when the borrowing is made.
-However, rather than rigidly deeming all such practices outside of bank borrowing as impermissible forms of issuing a "senior security" under Section 18(f), the SEC and its staff through interpretive releases, including Investment Company Act Release No. 10666 (April 18, 1979), and no-action letters has developed an evolving series of methods by which a fund may address senior security-type obligation by holding sufficient liquid assets that permit a fund to meet potential trading and derivative-related obligations.
+However, rather than rigidly deeming all such practices outside of bank borrowing as impermissible forms of issuing a "senior security" under Section 18(f), the SEC and its staff through interpretive releases, including Investment Company Act Release No. 10666 (April 18, 1979), and no-action letters has developed an evolving series of methods by which a fund may address senior security issues.
+In particular, the common theme in this line of guidance has been to use methods of "covering" fund obligations.
 Thus, a potential Section 18(f) senior security limitation is not applicable to activities that might be deemed to involve a form of the issuance or sale of a senior security by a Fund, provided that a Fund's engagement in such activities is consistent with or permitted by Section 18 of the 1940 Act, the rules and regulations promulgated thereunder or interpretations of the SEC or its staff.
-On October 28, 2020, the SEC adopted Rule 184-4 (the "Derivatives Rule") under the 1940 Act which, as of August 2022, replaced existing SEC and staff guidance with an updated, comprehensive framework for the use of derivatives by registered funds, like the Fund.
-Among other changes, the Derivatives Rule will require the Funds to trade derivatives and ce
+On October 28, 2020, the SEC adopted Rule 18f-4 (the "Derivatives Rule") under the 1940 Act which, as of August 2022, replaced existing SEC and staff guidance with an updated, comprehensive framework for the use of derivatives by registered funds, like the Fund.
+Among other changes, the Derivatives Rule will require the Funds to trade derivatives and certain other